Guide to Boiler Systems

 These boilers use gravity to feed water through to the boiler, which is why the water tank is usually found in the loft of a house.
 A separate hot water storage tank is used to hold hot water.
 The type of water cylinder used in a conventional heating system is called a vented cylinder, or an open vented system.

 Because water needs to be heated in these systems in advance of use this can take quite a long time.
-This typically means you have to set your heating controls up to provide you hot water when you are most likely to use it, such as in the morning before work, and for when you return in the evenings.
-Generally speaking, older versions of this boiler type are the least energy efficient so your energy bills are likely to be quite high when compared to other boiler types.
-This type of set up has a vent pipe that connects the cold water storage tank in the loft to the hot water cylinder.
+This typically means you should set your heating controls up to provide you hot water when you are most likely to use it, such as in the morning before work, and for when you return in the evenings.
+Often, older versions of this boiler type are the least energy efficient so your energy bills are likely to be quite high when compared to other boiler types.
+This type of set up has a vent pipe that connects the cold-water storage tank in the loft to the hot water cylinder.

 Explore our range of conventional heat only boilers at Mr Central Heating